Country, rock and classic concerts are rolling in Fairfield County

 Chris Collins and Boulder Canyon: John Denver Christmas Show, Nov.
 30, 7 p.m., Wall Street Theater, 71 Wall St., Norwalk.
 Cost: $30-$50.
 Tickets/Info: wallstreettheater.ticketfly.com/.

-Joan Osborne, Anders Osborne and Jackie Greene (Phil Lesh & Friends, Black Crowes), Nov.
+Joan Osborne, Anders Osborne and Jackie Greene, Nov.
 30, 8 p.m., The Ridgefield Playhouse, 80 East Ridge Rd., Ridgefield.
 Tickets: $67.
 Info: ridgefieldplayhouse.org.

 Holiday Tea Musicales, Dec.
 4-21, 1 p.m., Caramoor Center for Music and the Arts, 149 Girdle Ridge Rd., Katonah, NY.
 Tickets: $65.
 Info: caramoor.org.